wanjam/WM_utilities/Eyelink/README.md

 5. Two things can happen:
     0. (i) you want to control fixation on-line and have your experiment react to what the subject's eyes are doing **and/or** (ii) you want to recalibrate every now and then.
     1. Gaze control <br> You can simply use `EyelinkGetGaze.m`.
 Typically, you'd want to control where subjects look at between two screens.
 To do this, build up a scren and flip it.
 Now, you'd place a code like the one below between this and the code that builds the subsequent screen.
+A more high-leve version, that allows you to specify a maximum time until fixation must start, for how long fixation must be maintained and if you want a recalibration, whenever subjects don't fixate in time is `EyelinkControlFixation`.
+This is a one-liner, that is sufficient in most situations.
+Check it's documentation for usage instructions.
        ```matlab
        onset_time = Screen('Flip', wPtr);
        screen_time = 0.500 % time the current screen is supposed to be shown